 Expert insights and practical advice

-Expert advice in tax, commercial law or M&A can be invaluable in maximizing the value of the transaction.
-In addition, preparatory steps can help sellers structure their assets and identify liabilities to be covered, while buyers benefit from a thorough review to fully understand the issues of each option.
+Expert advice in tax, commercial law, or M&A can be invaluable in maximizing transaction value.
+Additionally, preparatory steps can help sellers structure their assets and identify liabilities to cover, while buyers benefit from a thorough review to fully understand the implications of each option.
 Visit the Collaborative Solutions section to learn more.

 Conclusion: Adapt the strategy to the specific situation

-The choices between a stock sale and an asset sale can seem complex, but with a careful assessment of each party’s situation and priorities, it is possible to find the most mutually beneficial approach.
-Before making a decision, consulting a financial or tax expert can help assess the precise impacts of the transaction, anticipate challenges, and ensure a smooth transition for all parties.
+The choices between a share sale and an asset sale can seem complex, but with a careful assessment of each party's situation and priorities, it's possible to find the most mutually beneficial approach.
+Before making a decision, consulting a financial or tax expert can help assess the transaction's precise impacts, anticipate challenges, and ensure a smooth transition for both parties.